 Typically, the non-custodial parent is the parent who is responsible for making child support payments, as both parents are legally responsible for making financial contributions on the child’s behalf.
 A court will make a child support determination based on the needs of the child, the earning and income of both parties, the child’s standard of living, and any other relevant factors.

 Not only can our child custody lawyers guide you through the child custody and child support process and advocate on your behalf, but we can also help you to enforce a child support order in the event that your child’s other parent has not paid a child support payment that you are entitled to under the law.
 If you have fears about not getting custody of your child, have questions about child support orders, or need to modify a child custody or child support order, a Charlotte child support lawyer is here to help.

 In the event that a couple divorces or separates, one party in the marriage may be entitled to spousal support payments, also known as alimony.
 The court may award alimony to the financially dependent spouse, to be paid by the financially independent spouse, in the event that the court finds an alimony payment to be equitable after considering all relevant factors (NCGS Section 50-16.3).

-Our alimony lawyers recognize that in North Carolina, “all relevant factors” that a court may consider when making an alimony determination are many.
+An alimony lawyer will recognize that in North Carolina, “all relevant factors” that a court may consider when making an alimony determination are many.

 - Marital misconduct of either spouse;